marina9568/vhd-sm-reviews-widget/readme.txt

 3. Upload the vhd-sm-reviews-widget.zip directory to the /wp-content/plugins/ directory
 4. Activate the plugin in the Plugin dashboard

+== Frequently Asked Questions ==

+= Is it free? =

+Yes, it is completely free.

+= How Can I get the key for Vet Help Direct API? =

+This widget was created by developers for developers and users who are already working with this service.
+To make their lives easier.
+We don't sell any services.
+Very sorry, but this widget is only for those who have the key.

+= Can I change widget style? =
+Yes, every widget element has an own class.
+So, you can set your custom styles.

+For any further questions, you can contact us.

+== Screenshots ==
+1. Widget displaying with original styles
+2. Widget displaying with custom styles
+3. Manage widget

 == Changelog ==

 = 1.0.0 =